xmatters/Chef-Automate-Compliance-Webhook/README.md

 * xMatters ChefAutomateGenericWebhook Communication Plan (see zip file in above files) imported into xMatters or created in xMatters.

 # Files
-* [Chef-Generic-Webhook_IB.js](Chef-Generic-Webhook_IB.js) - The javascript file to be pasted into a Inbound Integration Builder.
+* [Chef-Compliance-Webhook_IB.js](Chef-Generic-Webhook_IB.js) - The javascript file to be pasted into a Inbound Integration Builder.
 It takes the payload from Chef and formats the content to match the xMatters Form requirements and creates an xMatters Event.
-* [ChefAutomateGenericWebhook.zip](ChefAutomateGenericWebhook.zip) - The comm plan (if needed) that has all the cool scripts and email format and such.
+* [ChefAutomatecomplianceWebhook.zip](ChefAutomateGenericWebhook.zip) - The comm plan (if needed) that has all the cool scripts and email format and such.

 # Installation